canonical/microceph/docs/snap/explanation/cluster-maintenance.rst

 MicroCeph provides a simple and consistent workflow to support maintenance activity.
 Before executing any high-risk maintenance operations on a node, operators are strongly recommended to enable maintenance mode to minimise the impact and ensure system stability.
-For more information on how to enable maintenance mode in MicroCeph, please refer to our:ref:`guide on performing cluster maintenance <perform-cluster-maintenance>`.
+For more information on how to enable maintenance mode in MicroCeph, please refer to our :ref:`guide on performing cluster maintenance <perform-cluster-maintenance>`.

 Strategy